 Helps develop early STEM skills with screen-free play.
 Children use the remote to program Botley and send him on his way through command sequences and obstacle courses.

 These are like the ubiquitous preschool toy.
 But they have to be mentioned.
 There is nothing like simple natural wooden blocks for endless open ended play and building.
-The quality is also exceptional and can be passed down to multiple kids or sold to another family when your kids outgrow them.
+The quality is also exceptional and can be passed down to multiple kids or given to another family when your kids outgrow them.

 Another great gift for the little Scientists in your life.
 Real hands on experiments that kids can conduct with easy to follow beginner activities.
 Also introduces a lot of science terms and tools.

 Memory games have been a really fun activity for us to play with our 4 year old.
 We started out with a small amount and moved on to bigger “boards” the more we played.
-And this one in particular is beautiful!
+And this memory game in particular is beautiful!
 Another option is the Life on Earth Matching Game that has more animals and plants instead of faces.

 Puzzle game that is ideal for working on logical thinking skills, problem solving and spatial reasoning.
-Kids use wooden block puzzle pieces to create a path from a prince to princess.
+Kids use puzzle pieces to create a path from the little red riding hood to her grandma’s house .
 Has varying levels of difficulty so your child can play with it for years to come!
 It is part of a line of games from SmartGames with more advanced games for older kids- all with great reviews.Hoot Owl Hoot